prabhatsharma/quicksight-rds-private-access/README.md

 1. And your lambda is running in the VPC.
 This will help lambda resolve private IP address instead of public IP address for RDS endpoint.

-event pattern for clouswatch event is:
+event pattern for cloudwatch event is:

 ```json
 {